 Andrew Davison, OBE.
 Chairman

 I have lived all my life in Northumberland.
 I started to play the pipes at the age of 15 in the 1970s, taught by Roland Lofthouse on a set made by David Burleigh.
 I made my first set of small pipes when still at school.
 Since then, I have made, played and judged both small pipes and Half Longs, been a tutor on a number of courses, and made a CD.
-I have had the great privilege of knowing and sharing tunes with many who, like me, simply enjoy our wonderful instrument and its music and have the honour of being the deputy piper to his Grace the Duke of Northumberland.
+I have had the great privilege of knowing and sharing tunes with many who, like me, simply enjoy our wonderful instrument and its music.
+In 2022 I had the honour of being appointed as piper to his Grace the Duke of Northumberland, after serving as Richard Butler’s deputy since 1995.
 I am married to Nicola (an excellent piper in her own right) and we have two children, Lucy and Tom.
 I am a solicitor by profession.
 I was awarded an OBE in 2018 for services to the environment, culture and the community in the North East of England.

 Contact: email – email@example.com